 Florida is a land of attractions, from Disney World Resort and Universal Studios in Orlando to its hundreds of beautiful beaches, so there's no shortage of ways you can spend your family vacation in the Sunshine State.

 Travel isn't cheap, though, at least not generally speaking.
-With premium vacation packages, the rising price of gas, and recent Hurricanes ravaging the state of Florida, it's getting harder and harder to plan family outings without spending a ton of money.
+With premium vacation packages, the rising price of gas, and even hurricanes ravaging Florida, it's getting harder and harder to plan family outings without spending a ton of money.

 Attraction and Park Guides

 If you're in Florida with your family on vacation, chances are the little ones want to do one thing: go to Disney World (or Universal Studios).
 However, finding a deal on travel and accommodations may be difficult for these world famous resorts.

 Fortunately, Disney World has a free vacation planning video that answers a few questions you might have about planning your trip to "The Happiest Place on Earth."
 Disney Planning is a fantastic place to guide you through financially planning your trip.
 If you'd like to take a cruise with your family instead of staying landlocked in Florida, you might consider the Disney Cruise Line planning tools.

 Universal Orlando also offers a comprehensive Vacation Planning Guide on their website, which offers insight into how to effectively plan your trip to the company's many theme parks in Orlando.
 Whether you're visiting the Wizarding World of Harry Potter or Universal Studios Florida, you're sure to get a better deal if you check out their website first.

 Beach and City Guides

 Your first stop on a trip to Florida should be its official tourism website, which offers plenty of free Florida vacation guides and a collection of electronic resources—from eBooks to printable PDF brochures—in French, German, Spanish, and English.